Who may use the public transport lane, high-occupancy vehicle lane and heavy vehicle lane?

 These vehicles may also use public transport lanes:

-Motorcycles and mopeds with three or four wheels may not use the public transport lane.
+Mopeds and motorcycles with three or four wheels may not use the public transport lane.
+Where the public transport lane is on a motorway or motor expressway, no mopeds are allowed.

-If the public transport lane is on a motorway or motor vehicle road, the vehicle must have a speed capacity of at least 40 kilometres per hour to use this lane.
+If the public transport lane is on a motorway or motor expressway, the vehicle must have a speed capacity of at least 40 kilometres per hour to use this lane.

 Public transport lane signs